TMTM

 Fargo, North Dakota

-Annual events like holiday markets and the 1.5 miles of light displays at Red River Fairgrounds are going on in this east North Dakota town during the holiday season, but there's plenty more.
-Carriage rides along Broadway, Holiday Nights at the Red River Zoo, and Christmas on the Prairie, a pioneer village transformed for the season with model trains, blacksmith demonstrations, and horse-drawn wagon rides, are .must-see holiday pit stops.
+Annual events like holiday markets and the 1.5 miles of light displays at Red River Fairgrounds are the norm in this east North Dakota town during the holiday season, but there's plenty more.
+Carriage rides along Broadway, Holiday Nights at the Red River Zoo, and Christmas on the Prairie, a pioneer village transformed for the season with model trains, blacksmith demonstrations, and horse-drawn wagon rides, are must-see holiday pit stops.

 cambridge, Ohio USA courthouse by Paula R. Lively (CC BY)